 But actually let’s get serious.
 Who really needs a reason to eat a cookies & cream popsicle?

 So I hope you enjoy these pops, and make them this weekend.

 Share on social media if you love them!
 I’d love to see how well you got yours out of the mold.
 I hope you did better than me.
 I think I stuffed one-too-many cookies in there, haha!

 Are you on Pinterest?
 Perhaps share this image..

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 Healthy Cookies and Cream Ice Cream Popsicles

 Make the Cashew Cream

-- Submerge the cashews in water overnight, in refrigerator.
+- Submerge the cashews in water at least two hours or overnight in refrigerator.

 - Add the black cocoa to the remaining cashew cream in the blender.
 Blend until creamy.
 Here is where you may need to add some or all of the remaining milk.
 This is your chocolate portion of the popsicle mixture.